sirkotsky/falmouth/content/blog/2022-02-02 Week 2 - User Research.md

 ---
-title: Week 2 - User Reserach
+title: Week 2 - User Research
 published: 2022-02-02
 author: kotsky
 description: Exploring various methods of researching the users and applying them on practice